What is a “short certificate” in Pennsylvania?

 In Pennsylvania, short certificates are issued by the Register of Wills, which is the county office charged with accepting Wills and issuing the Court Order giving you permission to administer the estate.
 The Register of Wills and his or her staff for the county where your loved one lived when they died is the only person with the authority to issue this certificate.
 They do so as part of the “probate” process.
 You will have to submit a petition for grant of letters, submit a copy of the Will if there is one, and swear an oath to administer the estate according to law.

 A short certificate comes with a seal from the County, and it also acts as an order to all third parties to turn over assets.
 In other words, anyone who refuses to allow you to transfer a bank account to an estate account, or who refuses to return a car, lawnmower, personal item or something else of value belonging to the estate is now legally at risk of being held in contempt of Court.
 The short certificate grants you, the executor or administrator, enormous power over the assets and debts of your loved one.
+Short certificates also signify that you have power to bring a civil action on behalf of your deceased loved one, including a wrongful death action.

 Are there any risks to getting a short certificate?